FeangapeGamedev/faceRecognition/README.md

 Face Detection Web App
-This is a full-stack face detection application that uses the Clarifai API to identify faces in images.
-The frontend is built using React and hosted separately from the backend, which is deployed on Render.
+A full-stack face detection application that uses the Clarifai API to identify faces in images.
+This project combines frontend, backend, and database technologies to offer a complete learning experience.

-The project was developed as a hands-on learning experience to cover key areas of full-stack development, including frontend, backend, and database integration.

-Overview
+1. Project Purpose
+The goal of this project is to build a complete solution that teaches:

+Frontend development using React, JavaScript, CSS3, and HTML5

+Backend development using Node.js and Express

+Database integration using PostgreSQL

+Deployment of both frontend and backend

+2. Features
-Users can input image URLs to detect faces.
+Input an image URL to detect faces using Clarifai

-Detected faces are highlighted using bounding boxes.

-Includes user authentication and entry tracking.

-Backend securely communicates with the Clarifai API.
+Bounding boxes highlight detected faces

+User registration and sign-in system

-User data and image submission count are stored in a PostgreSQL database.
+User entry count stored in the database

+Responsive UI for desktop and mobile

-Technologies Used
+3. Technologies Used
 Frontend
 React